wait-how/smdsh/README.md

 # smdsh

-A shell that doesn't rely on stack or heap allocation.
+A Linux shell that doesn't rely on stack or heap allocation.
 Keep commands short; there isn't a lot of error checking here.

 The assembly here is optimized for runtime size and makes fairly heavy use of GAS macros.
 Not sure if that was a good idea or not.